The 5 Best Bathroom Cleaners Without Toxic Bleach

 • For soap scum: Spray undiluted vinegar on tiles, shower doors, etc., to dissolve soap scum.

 • As a natural drain cleaner: Loosen clogs using a wire or drain-cleaning contraption.
 Pour a few tablespoons of baking soda down the drain, followed by a cup of vinegar.
 Let fizz for 10 minutes.
-Follow up with a rinse with hot water.
+Follow up with a rinse of hot water.

 • To clean grout on tile floor or shower tiles: Use vinegar plus baking soda to clean grout on floor or shower tiles.
 Get the details on how to clean floor tile naturally here.